naimamccall/Remote-Desktop/README.md

 <img width="984" height="692" alt="image" src="https://github.com/user-attachments/assets/48be315d-3cad-4a2c-a81b-5961f5fe4fa2" />
 </p>
 <p>
-The PC name will be the IP address of the computer that is going to be mirrored.
-A Friendly Name will need to be entered as well in order to easily detect which pc is which withing the Windows App.
-Once that is established a username and password is required in order to gain full access to the computer that will be remoted into.
+The PC will include the IP address from the virtual machine as its PC name along with a friendly name to easily keep track.
+The username and password that was entered when creating the virtual machine will be re entered in remote desktop as the last step before entering the environment.
 </p>
 <br />